watashiarc/tidytok/README.md

 - Set reminders to revisit a web page in 1 hour, tomorrow, or next week.
 - View a list of your active reminders.
 - Purge duplicate tabs on demand.
+The active tab is always kept if there's duplicates; otherwise, the rightmost duplicate tab will be kept.
+- View basic tab health metrics (e.g. tabs currentyly open, duplicate tabs detected).

 ## Installation